Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Analysis of Transformer Model Behavior

-In this section, we leverage the structure of the Unfun data to perform a deeper analysis of the finetuned models \BERTSS and \BERTPS.
-In each plot, the error bars represent $99\%$ confidence intervals estimated with $1000$ bootstrap resamples of the data.
-Furthermore, when we say that a change or difference is significant, we mean that the $p$-value of the paired $t$-test to compare two means is below the $0.01$ threshold.
+In this section, we leverage the structure of the Unfun.me data to perform a deeper analysis of \BERTSS and \BERTPS.

-\subsection{Models perform better for pairs with large modifications}
+\subsection{Models Perform Better for Pairs with Large Modifications}

-Here, we measure whether finetuned models perform better for pairs with small vs. large lexical difference.
-For each pair of sentences, we compute the Jaccard distance between the tokens of the two sentences.\footnote{Contrary to edit distance, Jaccard distance is normalized by sentence length making it more comparable across pairs.} Then, we select subsets of the test set in which all pairs have a distance greater than $x$ and report the accuracy of \BERTSS and \BERTPS, as functions of $x$ in \Figref{fig:perf_mod_size}.
+We begin by measuring whether finetuned models perform differently for pairs with small vs.\ large lexical difference, which, for a given pair of sentences, we define as the Jaccard distance between token sets.
+We select subsets of the test set where all pairs have a distance greater than $x$ and report the accuracy of \BERTSS and \BERTPS, as functions of $x$, in \Figref{fig:perf_mod_size}.
 For reference, we also report the \GPTSS and \GPTPS baselines.

-While \BERTSS and \BERTPS perform significantly better on the subsets with larger modifications, \GPT baselines don't have significant accuracy changes.
-The accuracy increase is particularly strong for \BERTPS because pairs with a large lexical difference inherently have more information about their semantic difference.
-However, \BERTSS also presents a significant accuracy increase, even though it never observes sentences in pairs.
-This might be explained by noticing that funny sentences for which humans could not find small modifications to remove the humor are often clear cases and easy to recognize.
+While \BERTSS and \BERTPS perform significantly better on the subsets with larger modifications, \GPT baselines do not see significant accuracy changes.
+The accuracy increase is particularly strong for \BERTPS, probably because pairs with a large lexical difference inherently have more information about their semantic difference.
+Despite never seeing sentences in pairs, the accuracy of \BERTSS also increases significantly with modification size.
+A potential explanation might be that funny sentences for which humans could not find a small modification in order to remove the humor may also be easier to recognize as funny.

-\subsection{Global attention patterns}
+\subsection{Global Attention Patterns}

 To better understand \BERTSS and \BERTPS, we now investigate their attention patterns.
-The models have 12 layers and 12 heads per layer for a total of 144 heads.
-For a given sentence $s$ of length $|s|$, each head is made of $|s|+2$ self-attention distributions (where the $2$ additional distributions come from the special tokens ``[CLS]'' and ``[SEP]'')
+The models have 12 layers and 12 attention heads per layer, for a total of 144 heads.
+For a given sentence $s$ of length $|s|$, each head computes $|s|+2$ self\hyp attention distributions (where the $+2$ comes from the two special ``[CLS]'' and ``[SEP]'' tokens).